cg79/blog/content/blog/about/index.md

 banner: "./images/banner.jpg"
 ---

-Claudiu Gombos is a passionate developer, trainer,  having a big experience with most of the technologies added to this blog.
+Claudiu Gombos is a passionate developer, trainer, having a big experience with all of the technologies added to this blog, excepting Kotlin and Golang which are added as a learning purpose.

 twitter: @ClaudiuGombos
 git: claudiugombos, cg79 and 3 other private repositories